austinaryain/fetchingjobs/README.md

 # Fetch Rewards

-Hi!
 My name is Austin Aryain and this is my Android Developer challenge for Fetch Rewards.

-# Libraries
+## Libraries
-For clean, declarative recyclerviews I use the Library Epoxy by AirBnB.

-For a better user experience with a large list of data I use a Swipe Refresh Layout.
+For UI I used Jetpack Compose.

 For Dependency Injection I chose to use Dagger Hilt.

-For the network request I decided to setup a Retrofit Client.
+For the network request I decided to setup a Retrofit client.

 For simple JSON Serialization I used Kotlinx Serialization and Jake Wharton's Retrofit converter.